SashaBausheva/ncbi-challenge-client/README.md

 - Link to the deployed API: https://vast-hollows-72654.herokuapp.com/

 ## Application Description
 This is a single-page application allowing users to access a database of DNA sequences and add new sequences along with their names and descriptions.
-The backend was built using Express.js and MongoDB.
-The front-end was built using React.js and Axios for http requests.
+The back end was built using Express.js and MongoDB.
+The front end was built using React.js and Axios for http requests.

 ## Technologies Used
 - React